PRP Hair Treatment & Hair Loss

 Is PRP hair treatment permanent?

-How often should I get PRP for hair?
+How often should you do PRP for hair?

 PRP should be performed at least once a month for four consecutive months.
-After this initial series of PRP treatment sessions, the recommended interval can vary depending on the needs of the patient.
+After this initial series of PRP treatment sessions, the recommended interval can vary depending on the patient’s needs.
 Dr. Green has many patients who have PRP on a quarterly, bi-annual, or annual basis for maintenance.
 Dr. Green will evaluate your progress during each follow-up treatment session and may suggest adjusting your treatment schedule as needed.

 Yes!
-Studies have demonstrated that in addition to stimulating new hair growth and decreasing shedding, PRP can also increase the thickness of the hair follicles themselves.
+Studies have demonstrated that in addition to stimulating new hair growth and decreasing shedding, PRP can also increase the thickness of hair follicles.
 After a short initial series of PRP treatments, many patients observe thicker, fuller, denser hair.

 Which is better: Mesotherapy or PRP for hair

 Mesotherapy, like PRP, is a non-invasive cosmetic treatment option for hair restoration.
 Mesotherapy is a procedure whereby a mixture of vitamins, amino acids, and minerals is injected into the scalp.
-As a hair loss treatment, mesotherapy is often used to address conditions like androgenic alopecia and androgenetic alopecia by improving blood circulation and preventing excess inflammation, nourishing hair follicles, and preventing future hair loss.
+As a hair loss treatment, mesotherapy often addresses conditions like androgenic alopecia and androgenetic alopecia by improving blood circulation and preventing excess inflammation, nourishing hair follicles, and preventing future hair loss.
 Comparatively, the high concentration of growth factors in Platelet-rich plasma tends to produce more comprehensive hair restoration results.
-Since the PRP is derived from the patient’s blood, there are little to no side effects associated.
+Few side effects are associated since the PRP is derived from the patient’s blood.
 While mesotherapy can offer some hair regrowth benefits, PRP is preferred by most patients and providers.

 Is PRP FDA-approved for hair?

-There are several equipment systems used for PRP preparation that are FDA-approved.
-Platelet-rich plasma is collected from a sample of the patient’s blood, making it technically considered a biologic rather than a drug by the FDA.
+Several FDA-approved equipment systems are used for PRP preparation.
+Platelet-rich plasma is collected from a sample of the patient’s blood, making it technically considered a biological rather than a drug by the FDA.
 For this reason, PRP treatment is not subject to FDA approval before being used by a healthcare provider.
 While Platelet-rich plasma injections have not been officially FDA-approved, the therapy is FDA-cleared as a safe and effective option for hair restoration.

-How to get started with PRP treatment for hair restoration today
+How do I get started with PRP treatment for hair restoration today?